Understanding Indoor Air Quality

 Did you know the air inside your home could be more polluted than the air outside?
 In fact, experts estimate that household air pollution contributes to approximately 3.2 million deaths annually worldwide (1).
 The impact of poor indoor air quality (IAQ) goes beyond these startling numbers, affecting our daily lives in more ways than we might realize.

-Pollutants in our homes can trigger or worsen symptoms like coughing, wheezing, and shortness of breath, and pose long-term health risks such as asthma, heart disease, and cancer.
+Pollutants in our homes, businesses, and schools can trigger or worsen symptoms like coughing, wheezing, and shortness of breath, and pose long-term health risks such as asthma, heart disease, and cancer.
 Indoor air quality monitoring is crucial for identifying pollutants, despite the challenge that air quality can vary quite widely across different parts of your home.

 Let’s explore effective strategies to monitor and improve our indoor air so we can better to protect our health and transform our homes into sanctuaries of wellbeing.